nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Governance Script Hash

-A Blake2b hash of a type script which is used as an identifier for the script when referenced by a Cell.
+A Blake2b hash of a Type Script which is used as an identifier for the Script when referenced by a Cell.

 #### Synonyms